March 12, 2020

 The man responsible for getting the kids home is Portis Tucker.
-No one left at the school remembers when he was a nice guy.
-He did save the Robotics team from certain death at the hands of Brad, but heroes have flaws, and poor Portis has a shopping cart full of them.
-Portis is mainly known as a grump nowadays, but that wasn’t always the case.
+He hasn’t smiled in decades, but that doesn’t make him a bad guy.
+He saved the Robotics team from certain death at the hands of the haunted robot, but heroes have flaws, and poor Portis has a shopping cart full of them.

 On this particular afternoon, after the bus hits the road.
-Two boys climb on top of the seats.
-They race back to front, crawling over the entire length of the bus, entertaining a cheering crowd.
+Two boys climb on top of the seats and race back to front, crawling over the entire length of the bus, entertaining a cheering crowd.

 One of the boys stops and shouts back, “You need to go to anger management, Portis.”